risingwavelabs/terraform-provider-risingwavecloud/docs/resources/privatelink.md

 description: |-
   A Private Link connection on the RisingWave Cloud platform.
   In AWS, it is a configured endpoint to connect to a VPC endpoint service in your VPC.
-  In GCP, it is a connected project to a service attachment in your private network.
+  In GCP, it is a endpoint to a service attachment in your private network.
   Learn more details about this resource at RisingWave Cloud Documentation https://docs.risingwave.com/cloud/create-a-connection/.
+  Import a Privatelink Resource
+  To import a Privatelink resource, follow the steps below:
+  Get the UUID of the privatelink from the RisingWave Cloud platform.Write a resource definition to import the cluster.
+For example: hcl
+    resource "risingwavecloud_privatelink" "test" {
+      cluster_id      = "cluster-id"
+      connection_name = "test-connection"
+      target          = "test-target"
+    }

+  Run the import command:
+  shell
+  terraform import risingwavecloud_privatelink.test <privatelink_id>
 ---

 # risingwavecloud_privatelink (Resource)